gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ### Katie Torres, Undergraduate Student

-Katie Torres is a Junior majoring in Social Psychology in the [Penn State Social Psychology Department](http://psych.la.psu.edu/graduate/program-areas/social), intending to graduate in spring of 2017.
+Katie Torres is a Senior majoring in Social Psychology in the [Penn State Social Psychology Department](http://psych.la.psu.edu/graduate/program-areas/social), intending to graduate in spring of 2017.
 She intends to continue her education in grad school to be a Personality Analyst.

 Katie has been a [Power Lifter](http://sites.psu.edu/clubsports/clubs/powerlifting/) for two years and plans on getting certified in personal training.
 In her free time she enjoys doing yoga and meditating.